-Mont Sutton is located about 115 kilometers east of Montréal, a drive of about an hour and a half along the Eastern Townships Autoroute and Route 139 that leads right into the heart of the town of Sutton.
+Mont Sutton is located about 115 kilometres east of Montréal, a drive of about an hour and a half along the Eastern Townships Autoroute and Route 139 that leads right into the heart of the town of Sutton.
 A turn onto Maple Street and follow your way up to the end.
 They offer a great variety of trails and glades to choose from for the beginner right up to the extreme expert skier.
-At Sutton, there are 60 trails, of which 29 of them are glades, serviced by 10 lifts, 3 Quadruple chairlifts, 6 Double chairs, and a Magic Carpet lift.
+At Sutton, there are 60 trails, of which 29 of them are glades, serviced by 10 lifts, 3 quadruple chairlifts, 6 double chairs, and a Magic Carpet lift.
 Snowmaking covers 60% of the skiable terrain.
 Services at the mountain include bar, full cafeteria, locker area, daycare, rental and repair shop, and Boutique all located at the base of the mountain.
-There are 4 chalets on the hill to take a break, warm up, or to grab a quick bite to eat.
+There are 4 chalets on the hill to take a break, warm-up, or grab a quick bite to eat.
 Summer activities at Sutton include hiking and a bike park right out front of the Boutique.
 They offer rentals of an assortment of mountain bikes.
-In town there are a variety of restaurants and boutiques to visit.
+In town, there are a variety of restaurants and boutiques to visit.
 There is something for everyone here.

 The Mountain and the Ski Trails